dentproject/docs.dent.dev/PlatformConfigurations/IEEE802.1xPortBasedAuthentication.md

 }
 ```

-Next, to specify if other hosts should be able to access the free RADIUS service, such as an Authenticator
+Finally, to specify if other hosts should be able to access the free RADIUS service, such as an Authenticator
 edit the `/etc/freeradius/3.0/clients.conf` file and use the following template:

 ```